 Financial Aid

 The basic aim of providing financial aid is to help bridge the gap between a student’s financial resources and their annual educational expenses.
-The County College of Morris participates in a variety of financial aid programs to help students.
+The college participates in a variety of financial aid programs to help students.
 The different forms of financial aid available include federal and state grants, work-study opportunities, and scholarships.

-To apply for financial aid from the County College of Morris, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
-The County College of Morris recommends a priority deadline of March 1 to apply for the financial aid.
+To apply for financial aid, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
+The Financial Aid Office recommends a priority deadline of March 1 to apply for the financial aid.

 Student Financial Aid Details